 3. Limit the amount of bandwidth you use for sharing files, or don't share files at all.

 We recommend allowing no more than two simultaneous uploads or downloads at a time.
-Here's how to limit the amount of bandwidth used for a number of the most popular applications.

 5. Encourage your friends and hall mates to follow these guidelines.